cpdew2/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+The useRouteMatch hook is useful any time you are using a Route just so you can get access to its match data, including all of the times you might render a Route all by itself outside of a Switch.
+It matches the URL exactly like a Route would, including the exact, strict, and sensitive options.
 2. How would you explain form validation to someone who has never programmed before?
+Form validation is a technical process to make sure that the information provided by a user is the correct format or type requested.
 3. In 1-2 sentences, define end to end testing.
+End-to-end testing looks at the entire user experience.
+End to end testing basically asks if a user can accomplish and action.
+End to end tests focus on UI and mimics how a user might interact with an app, simulating real events like button clicks, scrolls, form submits and the like.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.